 If you wait to buy the tickets there, you run the risk of being sold out and that there is no availability when it is your turn because it is one of the most popular tourist attractions.

 To avoid all these inconveniences, my advice is to buy tickets to the Tower of London online and in advance of your travel date.
 It's the best way to secure your spot on the day and time you want.
 However, the ticket prices at the box office are:

 - Concession (over 65s, 16 and 17 year olds, students and disabled: from £24.

-4. How can I save on my visit to the Tower of London?
-Are there discounted rates?
+4. How can I save money on my visit to the Tower of London?
+Are there reduced rates?

 London is an expensive city so anything that can help save money is welcome.
 For example, reduced admission rates to the Tower of London for certain age groups, groups or large families.
 We see it!

 - Reduced rate for adults over 65: from £24.

 - Reduced rate for children aged 5-15: from £14.90.